↓

 October 31 2022

-Plot or Premise The book provides an overview of the first Tour de France after WWI.
-What I Liked I was skeptical when I first chose the book.
+I was skeptical when I first chose the book.
 It showed up as a recommendation in a feed, but was I really going to read about the Tour de France?
 I am NOT a giant sports fan in general, and certainly not of cycling, nor even of the TdF, although I’ve always been impressed by the idea of it.
 A gruelling multi-day race, different terrain, and extensive coverage are truly, ahem, impressive.
-But would I like a book about the first … Continue reading →
+But would I like a book about the first one after WWI?
+In a word, yes.

 Posted in Book Reviews | Tagged cycling, e-book, Good Reads, history, non-fiction, stand-alone, tour de france | Leave a reply